statikbe/repair-map/README.md

 ### Location title

-To customize the location title (and optional URL), you can use the `locationTitle` slot, like so:
+To customize the location title (and optionally, the URL), you can use the `locationTitle` slot, like so:

 ```vue
 <template>